MerchantCalico/vivians-vibrant-flowers/README.md

 - Rewrites to expanded properties to fit loader conventions and create less overhead.
 - Removal of access transformer file from Fabric's build and refmap line in common mixins.json for NeoForge.
 - Added sided platform helpers for usage with client and server.
-- Moved the access point for platform helpers to common's main class (house.greenhouse.examplemod.ExampleMod) with an additional casted reference inside the individual platform helper class.
+- Moved the access point for platform helpers to common's main class (net.merchantcalico.vibrantflowers.ExampleMod) with an additional casted reference inside the individual platform helper class.
 - Set up client mixins from the example in the `mixin.client` package, following convention for Greenhouse mixins.
 - Modmuss' mod publish plugin is set up for both loaders.
 For CurseForge, Modrinth and GitHub.
 	- Feel free to remove any of these, you may desire GitHub only if the mod is supposed to be an internal library